mdmtk/docs/edge/source/guide/csp/wifi.md

 If WEP is selected and Protect Key is false:

-* Parm name: PassphraseWEPClear
 * Settable if:
 	* The Network Action is "Add a New Network" *AND* the Security Mode is "Personal" *AND* the Key Type is "Passphrase" *AND* the WPA Mode is "WEP" *AND* Protect Key is false
+* Parm name: PassphraseWEPClear
+* Parm value input rules:
+	* String with a minimum of 4 characters and a maximum of 32 characters

 If WEP is selected and Protect Key is true:

-* Parm name: PassphraseWEPEncrypted
 * Settable if:
 	* The Network Action is "Add a New Network" *AND* the Security Mode is "Personal" *AND* the Key Type is "Passphrase" *AND* the WPA Mode is "WEP" *AND* Protect Key is true
+* Parm name: PassphraseWEPEncrypted
+* Parm value input rules:
+	* String with a minimum of 4 characters and a maximum of 32 characters

 If WEP is not selected and Protect Key is false:

-* Parm name: PassphraseWPAClear
 * Settable if:
 	* The Network Action is "Add a New Network" *AND* the Security Mode is "Personal" *AND* the Key Type is "Passphrase" *AND* the WPA Mode is not "WEP" *AND* Protect Key is false
+* Parm name: PassphraseWPAClear
+* Parm value input rules:
+	* String with a minimum of 8 characters and a maximum of 63 characters

 If WEP is not selected and Protect Key is true:

-* Parm name: PassphraseWPAEncrypted
 * Settable if:
 	* The Network Action is "Add a New Network" *AND* the Security Mode is "Personal" *AND* the Key Type is "Passphrase" *AND* the WPA Mode is not "WEP" *AND* Protect Key is true
+* Parm name: PassphraseWPAEncrypted
+* Parm value input rules:
+	* String with a minimum of 8 characters and a maximum of 63 characters

 ##### **Hex Key**
 Pivotal parm: No

 If WEP is not selected and Protect Key is false:

+* Settable if:
+	* The Network Action is "Add a New Network" *AND* the Security Mode is "Personal" *AND* the Key Type is "Hex Key" *AND* the WPA Mode is not "WEP" *AND* Protect Key is false
 * Parm name: HexKeyClear
 * Description: Provide the hex key (64 hex chars) used by network
+* Parm value input rules:
+	* String with a minimum of 64 characters and a maximum of 64 characters

+If WEP is not selected and Protect Key is true:

 * Settable if:
-	* The Network Action is "Add a New Network" *AND* the Security Mode is "Personal" *AND* the Key Type is "Hex Key" *AND* the WPA Mode is not "WEP" *AND* Protect Key is false
+	* The Network Action is "Add a New Network" *AND* the Security Mode is "Personal" *AND* the Key Type is "Hex Key" *AND* the WPA Mode is not "WEP" *AND* Protect Key is true

-If WEP is not selected and Protect Key is true:

 * Parm name: HexKeyEncrypted
 * Description: Provide the hex key (64 hex chars) used by network
+* Parm value input rules:
+	* String with a minimum of 64 characters and a maximum of 64 characters

+If WEP is selected, the encryption type is WEP-40, and Protect Key is false:

 * Settable if:
-	* The Network Action is "Add a New Network" *AND* the Security Mode is "Personal" *AND* the Key Type is "Hex Key" *AND* the WPA Mode is not "WEP" *AND* Protect Key is true
+	* The Network Action is "Add a New Network" *AND* the Security Mode is "Personal" *AND* the Key Type is "Hex Key" *AND* the WPA Mode is "WEP" *AND* the Encryption Type is "WEP-40" *AND* Protect Key is false

-If WEP is selected, the encryption type is WEP-40, and Protect Key is false:

 * Parm name: HexKeyWep40Clear
 * Description: Provide the shared secret WEP-40 key (10 hex chars) used by the network
+* Parm value input rules:
+	* String with a minimum of 10 characters and a maximum of 10 characters

+If WEP is selected, the encryption type is WEP-40, and Protect Key is true:

 * Settable if:
-	* The Network Action is "Add a New Network" *AND* the Security Mode is "Personal" *AND* the Key Type is "Hex Key" *AND* the WPA Mode is "WEP" *AND* the Encryption Type is "WEP-40" *AND* Protect Key is false
+	* The Network Action is "Add a New Network" *AND* the Security Mode is "Personal" *AND* the Key Type is "Hex Key" *AND* the WPA Mode is "WEP" *AND* the Encryption Type is "WEP-40" *AND* Protect Key is true

-If WEP is selected, the encryption type is WEP-40, and Protect Key is true:

 * Parm name: HexKeyWep40Encrypted
 * Description: Provide the shared secret WEP-40 key (10 hex chars) used by the network
+* Parm value input rules:
+	* String with a minimum of 10 characters and a maximum of 10 characters

+If WEP is selected, the encryption type is WEP-104, and Protect Key is false:

 * Settable if:
-	* The Network Action is "Add a New Network" *AND* the Security Mode is "Personal" *AND* the Key Type is "Hex Key" *AND* the WPA Mode is "WEP" *AND* the Encryption Type is "WEP-40" *AND* Protect Key is true
+	* The Network Action is "Add a New Network" *AND* the Security Mode is "Personal" *AND* the Key Type is "Hex Key" *AND* the WPA Mode is "WEP" *AND* the Encryption Type is "WEP-104" *AND* Protect Key is false

-If WEP is selected, the encryption type is WEP-104, and Protect Key is false:

 * Parm name: HexKeyWep104Clear
 * Description: Provide the shared secret WEP-104 key (26 hex chars) used by the network
+* Parm value input rules:
+	* String with a minimum of 26 characters and a maximum of 26 characters

+If WEP is selected, the encryption type is WEP-104, and Protect Key is true:

 * Settable if:
-	* The Network Action is "Add a New Network" *AND* the Security Mode is "Personal" *AND* the Key Type is "Hex Key" *AND* the WPA Mode is "WEP" *AND* the Encryption Type is "WEP-104" *AND* Protect Key is false
+	* The Network Action is "Add a New Network" *AND* the Security Mode is "Personal" *AND* the Key Type is "Hex Key" *AND* the WPA Mode is "WEP" *AND* the Encryption Type is "WEP-104" *AND* Protect Key is true

-If WEP is selected, the encryption type is WEP-104, and Protect Key is true:

 * Parm name: HexKeyWep104Encrypted
 * Description: Provide the shared secret WEP-104 key (26 hex chars) used by the network
-* Settable if:
-	* The Network Action is "Add a New Network" *AND* the Security Mode is "Personal" *AND* the Key Type is "Hex Key" *AND* the WPA Mode is "WEP" *AND* the Encryption Type is "WEP-104" *AND* Protect Key is true
+* Parm value input rules:
+	* String with a minimum of 26 characters and a maximum of 26 characters

 ##### **WEP Key Index**
-Parm name: WepKeyIndex

 Settable if:

 * The Network Action is "Add a New Network" *AND* the Security Mode is "Personal" *AND* the WPA Mode is "WEP"

 Pivotal parm: No

+Parm name: WepKeyIndex

 Description: Provide the index (1-4) of the WEP key used by the network.
 Only `wep[0]` is a valid option